loo-kuhs/tiktok-live-downloader/README.md

 This project requires ffmpeg to be installed on your system.
 You can download it from [here](https://ffmpeg.org/download.html).

+This project also requires Node.js to be installed on your system.
+You can download it from [here](https://nodejs.org/en/download/).

 **Install ffmpeg on Windows:**

   ```bash